Division of Enrollment Management and Student Affairs

 The goal of an intake appointment is to establish a plan for supportive ways to address the student's concerns.
 This could be done in several ways:

-• The student may return to the Center for Counseling and Accessibility for 7 sessions during each semester.
+• The student may return to the Center for Counseling and Accessibility for 8 sessions each semester.
 The CCA follows a brief counseling model, teaching students helpful coping strategies, problem solving skills, emotional regulation and crisis management.

 • The student may receive immediate support in finding a long-term therapist off-campus.